 E-commerce sites have spent years dealing with payment skimming attacks, and the threat shows no sign of slowing.
 Magecart, the loose grouping of criminal operations that target online checkout flows, continues to evolve techniques that compromise card data through legitimate-looking JavaScript.
+The pattern is straightforward: malicious code lands on the checkout page, captures card details as customers type them, and exfiltrates the data to attacker-controlled infrastructure.
+The damage to brand and customer trust outlasts the financial cost by years.

 How Skimming Attacks Work

 Most successful Magecart attacks compromise a third-party JavaScript loaded by the checkout page rather than the e-commerce platform itself.
 Analytics tags, customer support widgets, advertising trackers, and various enrichment scripts all execute on the same page as the payment form, with the same access to its contents.
+An attacker who compromises any of these third parties gains access to every site that loads the affected script.
+The blast radius can run into the thousands of merchants from a single compromise.

 Direct Site Compromise Still Happens

 Beyond third-party compromise, attackers also target e-commerce platforms directly through outdated CMS plugins, weak admin credentials, and vulnerabilities in custom code.
 Once they have access, they inject the skimming JavaScript directly into the site’s templates or stored files.
+Detection becomes harder because the malicious code lives within trusted assets. web application penetration testing that includes a careful look at the checkout flow surfaces both first-party and third-party risks.

 Expert Commentary